davekeder/thebook/index.md

-# 📜 The Historical Autographs & Letters Collection of C.W.
+# 📜 The Historical Letters & Signatures Collection of C.W.
 Mills

-Welcome to the **Historical Autographs & Letters Collection of C.W.
+Welcome to the **Historical Letters & Signatures Collection of C.W.
 Mills**, a gallery showcasing fascinating documents from notable figures of the 19th and early 20th century.
 Click on any name below to explore high-resolution images and detailed descriptions.
 ---

 ## 🖋️ Index